ecrl/ecabc/README.md

 import os
 import time

-def idealDayTest(values):  # Fitness function that will be passed to the abc
+def idealDayTest(values, args=None):          # Fitness function that will be passed to the abc
     temperature = values[0] + values[1]       # Calcuate the day's temperature
     humidity = values[2] * values[3]          # Calculate the day's humidity